GauBen/typed-board/README.md

 builder.mutationType({
   fields: (t) => ({
-    // Declare a new mutation field, `createPost`, which creates a new `Post`
+    // Declare a new mutation field, `createPost`, which creates a new post
     createPost: t.prismaField({
       type: PostType,
       // The mutation takes a `title` and `body` arguments
+      // They are correctly typed as string in `resolve`
       args: {
         title: t.arg.string({ required: true }),
         body: t.arg.string({ required: true }),